underscoreHasan/Tetris-Painter/README.md

 # Hasan Noor's Personal Project
-## Tetris
+## Tetris Painter

 - What will the application do?

-    - The application will provide a graphical environment to play a game that can be controlled by the users keyboard.
+    - The application will provide a graphical environment to paint in that can be controlled by the users keyboard.
-  The game will be rendered simply and will follow the rules of Tetris.
-To save a state of a game, the user would just have to pause and exit the game.
-Between all save states a high score will also be tracked.
+  The app will be rendered simply and will follow the rules of a Tetris board.
+To save a state of a painting, the user would have to click a save button the game.
+A score will also be tracked.

 - Who will use it?

-    - The application could be used by **anyone** who wants to play the game and has a computer that is able to render it.
+    - The application could be used by **anyone** who wants to use the painter and has a computer that is able to render it.

 - Why is this project of interest to you?